KristianColville1/raza-noodles/README.md

 # Deployment
 When I finished the homepage for Raza Noodles, I looked for a way to deploy the website.
 As a deployment solution, I chose the version control system GitHub.
 They have an excellent resource called GitHub pages that allows developers to visually inspect how their website would look on a cloud platform.

-    1. Firstly, I went to the repository and clicked on settings.
+    1. Firstly, I went to the repository and clicked on 'settings'.
-    2. Navigated to the pages section.
+    2. Navigated to the 'pages' section.
-    3. Under source I selected the master branch as main.
+    3. Under 'source' I selected the master branch as 'main'.
-    4. Made sure it was deployed using the root directory.
+    4. Made sure it was deployed using the 'root' directory.
     5. Once completed I was then given the url for the website.

 # Credits